The Sivewright Quaich was instigated by W A W

 Lothians Golf Association.

-The final will be played at Prestonfield on Sunday 16 September.
+The semi-finals and final will be played at Prestonfield on Sunday 16 September.